 After learning more about sunflowers, you’ll now know that they can indeed be grown indoors.
 It isn’t always easy to find the space for giant sunflowers, but there are dwarf varieties that are easier to take care of indoors.

 You can grow giant sunflowers inside as well, assuming that you have enough space for them.
-It might be necessary to use some type of grow light to ensure that the sunflowers are getting enough sunlight no matter what type of sunflower you decide to go with.
+It might be necessary to use some type of grow light to ensure that they are getting enough sunlight no matter what type you decide to go with.

 It’s also essential to plant sunflowers in pots that have good drainage holes.
-You want to use well-draining soil and you also need to space the sunflowers far enough apart so that they won’t be crowded.
+You want to use well-draining soil and you also need to space them far enough apart so that they won’t be crowded.

 If you’re able to use the above advice properly, then you should be able to have a good experience caring for sunflowers indoors.
-It’s really about paying attention, giving the sunflowers enough sunlight, and watering them on the right schedule.
+It’s really about paying attention, giving them enough sunlight, and watering them on the right schedule.